Ever find yourself at a bar, standing alone and wishing you could approach that cute girl?

 You don't want to be standing out like a sore thumb.

-If you're going to an event ask if there's a dress code.
-If you’re invited to a party you can also ask the host what type of attire the guests will be wearing if you're unsure.
+If you're going to an event, ask if there's a dress code.
+If it's a party, you can also ask the host what type of attire the guests will be wearing if you're unsure.

-Since your goal is to make an effective first impressions that conveys trust, one of the best ways to show trust is to use eye contact.
+Since your goal is to make an effective first impression that conveys trust, one of the best ways to show that is to use eye contact.

-Studies show that adults make eye contact between 30-60% of the time, but people should be making eye contact 60-70% of the time to create a sense of emotional connection which is what you're looking for.
+Studies show that adults make eye contact between 30-60% of the time, but people should be making eye contact 60-70% of the time to create a sense of emotional connection which is what you're trying to build.

 Start practicing your eye contact.
 If you don't feel comfortable doing it, here are a few tips:

 - Lock both of your eyes on one eye of the other person if you feel uncomfortable having a direct gaze at both of their eyes.